Perfect Corp. and Provident Ac - GuruFocus.com

 Advisors

-Sullivan & Cromwell LLP is serving as legal counsel to Perfect.
-Davis Polk & Wardwell LLP is serving as the legal counsel to Provident.
+Sullivan & Cromwell LLP served as legal counsel to Perfect.
+Davis Polk & Wardwell LLP served as the legal counsel to Provident.

 About Perfect Corp.